ChrisLap7/CustomAssetsTest/README.md

    - **Priority**: Higher priority bundles load first
    - **Preload At Startup**: Bundle loads when the game starts
    - **Keep In Memory**: Bundle stays loaded even when not in use

+### Using Advanced Asset Features

+1. **Asset Prefetching System**:
+   - Automatically loads assets before they're needed based on player position
+   - **Setup**:
+     - In the Asset Manager window, go to the "Advanced" tab
+     - Enable "Spatial Asset Prefetching"
+     - Set the "Prefetch Radius" (how far ahead to load assets)
+     - Use "RegisterAssetLocation" in Blueprints to assign world positions to assets
+   - **Benefits**: Smoother gameplay with fewer loading hitches

+2. **Asset Compression Tiers**:
+   - Control the balance between memory usage and loading speed
+   - **Compression Levels**:
+     - **None**: Uncompressed for fastest loading (largest file size)
+     - **Low**: Minimal compression, good performance
+     - **Medium**: Balanced compression (default)
+     - **High**: Maximum compression, slower loading but smallest size
+   - **Setting Compression**:
+     - Select an asset in the "Assets" tab
+     - Choose a compression tier from the dropdown
+     - Apply changes with "Recompress Asset"
+   - **Best Practices**:
+     - Use low/no compression for frequently used assets
+     - Use high compression for rarely used assets

+3. **Level Streaming Integration**:
+   - Automatically load and unload asset bundles with level streaming
+   - **Setup**:
+     - Select a bundle in the "Bundles" tab
+     - Click "Edit Level Associations"
+     - Add level names and set:
+       - Preload Distance: How close the player needs to be
+       - Unload with Level: Whether to unload when the level unloads
+   - **Runtime Behavior**:
+     - Assets automatically load when the player approaches a level
+     - Assets unload when the level unloads (if configured)
+   - **Performance Monitoring**:
+     - Use the "Memory" tab to see which levels are consuming resources

+4. **Asset Hotswapping**:
+   - Replace assets during runtime without restarting the game
+   - **Usage**:
+     - In the "Assets" tab, select an asset
+     - Click "Create New Version"
+     - Modify the asset properties
+     - Click "Queue Hotswap"
+     - Apply pending hotswaps with "Apply Hotswaps" button
+   - **Development Benefits**:
+     - Test asset changes without restarting the game
+     - Update live games with new content
+   - **Listening for Changes**:
+     - Set up Blueprint event listeners to respond to asset changes

 ### Level-Specific Asset Loading